portfolio-performance/portfolio-help/docs/en/reference/view/securities/all-securities.md

         ![](../images/contxt-mnu-all-securities-bottom-panel-hist-quotes-import-html-table.png)

         For example, navigate to [https://www.finanzen.net/historische-kurse/nvidia](https://www.finanzen.net/historische-kurse/nvidia).
 You could also search for the security at the homepage.
 Enter a start and end date and a marketplace.
 NVIDIA is listed on XETRA.
 Click on Suchen (Search).
-Right-click the table and select View Page Source in the contaxt menu.
+Right-click the table and select View Page Source in the context menu.
 Copy and paste everything in the PP.
     - Create manually: This command is identical with the `Add` option above.

     - Export to CSV file ...: This command is identical with the `Export button` (top right).